 Michigan Law graduates can be found in virtually every law school in the country, and many of our alumni teach at law schools overseas as well.
 Michigan is known nationally and internationally for being among the small handful of law schools producing the vast majority of law academics.
-Recent graduates have accepted positions at NYU, Harvard, University of California Davis, University of Chicago, Northwestern, and Emory, to name just a few.
+Recent graduates have accepted positions at Chicago, Harvard, Northwestern, NYU, Stanford, University of California Davis, USC, and William & Mary, to name just a few.
 Our graduates are represented on the faculties of the very top law schools in the country.

 If this career path is one that interests you, there are several factors you should consider.
 The OCP staff, in collaboration with law faculty, have written a guide (PDF) to seeking a job as a law teacher.

 If you are a student or an alum planning or considering a career in legal academia, Michigan Law wants to help.

 AALS Faculty Recruitment ConferenceMost Michigan Law graduates planning to enter the law teaching market in 2020 should register for the AALS Faculty Recruitment Conference.
 (Graduates interested in clinical teaching or teaching legal writing may or may not want to attend the conference.
 Let's have a conversation about it, since each case is different.)
 The 2020 conference has been canceled due to COVID-19 concerns.
 Please visit www.aals.org and click the "Faculty Jobs" link to obtain more information about the how AALS supports faculty recruitment.

 In advance of the recruitment conference, AALS distributes the qualifications and teaching interests (called a "FAR" form) of each registered candidate to all AALS member schools.
 Although there are four deadlines for four different distributions, we strongly encourage any graduate who is serious about securing a teaching job to register by the first deadline.
 In our experience, candidates who miss the first deadline fare poorly on the market.